Mazenasag/MazenAsag/README.md

 ### 💼 About Me

-- 🔭 Currently focused on Machine Learning Engineering [Developing and deploying end-to-end ML solutions, with hands-on experience in fraud detection using PCA, regression models, and scalable pipelines.](https://github.com/Mazenasag/Detecting-Card-Fraud)
+- 🔭 Currently focused on Machine Learning Engineering [Developing and deploying end-to-end ML solutions, with hands-on experience in recommendation systems fraud detection using PCA, regression models, and scalable pipelines.](https://github.com/Mazenasag/Detecting-Card-Fraud)
 - 🌱  Building Advanced ML Pipelines & Model Deployment Skills **Deeply involved in designing real-time data processing systems, automating model monitoring (MLOps), and integrating models into production using cloud services like AWS SageMaker and Google AI Platform.**
-- 🤖Exploring AI, Psychology, and Human-Centric Solutions **Passionate about bridging AI with human behavior, user experience, and personalization.
-Skilled in building recommender systems, user behavior analysis, and data-driven product improvements.**
+- 🤖Exploring AI, Psychology, and Human-Centric Solutions.
-- 💡 Passionate about **building Emotion-Aware AI for Customer Service ,developing machine learning models for content recommendation, and user engagement analytics, inspired by the latest advances in deep learning and NLP.**
+- 💡 Passionate about **developing machine learning models for content recommendation, and user engagement analytics, user experience, and personalization inspired by the latest advances in deep learning and NLP.**
 - 👨‍💻 All my work is available at: [GitHub Portfolio](https://github.com/Mazenasag)
 - Real-time Machine Learning Pipelines.
 - Real-time Machine Learning Pipelines.